Skip to main content

 How is the Burden Composed?

-The Brazilian system punishes consumption and production, which directly affects business competitiveness.
+The Brazilian system punishes consumption and production, which directly affects company competitiveness.
 See the distribution of the 149 days of work:

 83 days